Top Preschool Classroom Layouts & Daycare Floor Plans

 What are daycare room setup ideas I can follow?

-In general, you’ll want to consider including the following elements in your pre-k classroom setup:
+In general, plan to include the following elements in your pre-K classroom setup:

 How many square feet does each child need in a daycare floor plan?